hcdvall/folk-engine/README.md

-# FolkEngine - A simple 2d game engine using SDL
+# Folke - A simple 2d game engine using SDL